Facts about the animal kingdom

 This species is of the order Saccopharyngiformes and lives in 3,000 meters deep waters, distributed throughout the Atlantic Ocean.
 It reaches more than 1.5 meters in length and its body is dark brown, being almost black near the head.

 It has an extremely long and thin tail that can reach four times the length of the body.
 In addition, adults suffer from reduced jaw.
-Nevertheless, they can capture larger prey than them thanks to their expanded stomach and great sense of smell.
+Nevertheless, they can capture larger prey than themselves thanks to their expanded stomach and great sense of smell.
+This remarkable adaptation allows whipfish to thrive in the nutrient-poor deep sea.

 What Are Abyssal Fish? -